richardhendricksen/gatling-docker-on-aws/README.md

 `mvn clean gatling:test`

 ### Creating docker image locally
+Use default time zone:
 `docker build -t gatling-runner .`

+Set local time zone:
+`docker build --build-arg TIME_ZONE="$(curl -s https://ipapi.co/timezone)" -t gatling-runner .`

 ### Run docker image locally
 Use docker volume to add your AWS credentials that has permission to write to the S3 bucket.
 You can also optionally provide the AWS profile: